johnny947/OSM-secrets/Road-to-victory.md

 KEVIN: Could definately work, the only risk is in the fact if the middle 5 are seen by OSM as a midfield area.
 If so, why isn't it called 3-5-2 B. Besides, a countering midfield should have all players able to both defend and attack.
 This could however be the case since even their weaker ratings are quite high.
 So if you trust in OSM taking the 3-2 midfield as a whole, this could work out very well.

 Johnny: Thanks, I sure expect OSM to understand our thought process, since it's been intensile reviewed.
 What about the tactics on your team?
 Who are you playing?

+KEVIN: Sampdoria hahaha, PC controlled, so shoudln't be too hard.
+Simple 4-3-3 with some minor changes to keep star players in shape.
+Outplay their team on rating by applying a basic low-risk strategy.
+Letting Gravenberch make his debut because Zaniolo is suspended.
+Tomorrow Torino and after that a very rough week.
+Torino is currently last so then I will use an almost complete B-team